techservicesillinois/aws-enterprise-vpc/README.md

 You will need:

-  * a suitably configured workstation (see "Workstation Setup" further down)

   * an AWS account which has been added to the appropriate [resource shares](https://docs.aws.amazon.com/ram/latest/userguide/working-with-shared.html)

   * an official name (e.g. "aws-foobar1-vpc") and IPv4 allocation (e.g. 10.x.y.0/24) for your Enterprise VPC

+  * a suitably configured workstation (see "Workstation Setup" further down)

-  * an S3 bucket **with versioning enabled** and a DynamoDB table with a specific schema, for remotely storing [Terraform state](https://www.terraform.io/docs/state/) in the [S3 backend](https://www.terraform.io/docs/backends/types/s3.html).
+  * an S3 bucket **with versioning enabled** and a DynamoDB table with a specific schema, for remotely storing [Terraform state](https://www.terraform.io/docs/state/) in the [S3 backend](https://www.terraform.io/docs/backends/types/s3.html)

-    Use [`modules/bootstrap/README.md`](modules/bootstrap/README.md) to create these resources (only once per AWS account).

-    _Caution_: always obtain expert advice before rolling back or modifying a Terraform state file!
+    _Caution:_ always obtain expert advice before rolling back or modifying a Terraform state file!

+    See [`modules/bootstrap/README.md`](modules/bootstrap/README.md) to create these resources (only once per AWS account).

-  * your own copy of the sample environment code, in your own source control repository, **customized** to reflect your AWS account and the specific subnets and other components you want your VPC to comprise.
+  * your own copy of the sample environment code, **customized** for your desired VPC and **stored in your own source control repository**

-    Download the [latest release of this repository](https://github.com/techservicesillinois/aws-enterprise-vpc/releases/latest) to use as a starting point.
+    Download the [latest release of this public repository](https://github.com/techservicesillinois/aws-enterprise-vpc/releases/latest) to use as a starting point.

-    Note that you do _not_ need your own copy of the module code; the [module source paths](https://www.terraform.io/docs/modules/sources.html) specified in the example environments point directly to this online repository.
+    Note that you do _not_ need your own copy of the `modules/` directory; the [module source paths](https://www.terraform.io/docs/modules/sources.html) specified in the example environments point directly to this public repository.

 **At minimum, you must edit the values marked with '#FIXME' comments in the following files**:
    * in `global/backend.tf`: